opendata-stuttgart/sensor.community/content/airrohr/en/01-firmware.md

 title: Driver & firmware
 ---

 We already prepared the firmware.
-You only have to installed drivers and flash your NodeMCU (ESP8266).
+You only have to install drivers and flash your NodeMCU (ESP8266).

 To communicate with your ESP8266 you need usb2serial drivers for your operating system.